jinzhao3611/UMR_Release_2_0/english/release_ready/README.md

 # Usage
-The English UMR 2.0 dataset is a subset of the English AMR dataset selected for conversion; a list of included sentences along with their corresponding filenames can be found in `directory_by_sentence.tsv`.
-The corpus is split into three categories based on the completeness of conversion:
+The English UMR 2.0 dataset is a subset of the English AMR dataset selected for conversion into UMR graphs.
+A list of included sentences along with their corresponding filenames can be found in `directory_by_sentence.tsv`.
+Not all sentences have been fully converted, the three levels of completeness are:

 - <strong>Document Level Conversion:</strong> Sentence level graph fully converted based on current UMR guidelines with document level annotation also provided.
 - <strong>Full Conversion:</strong> Sentence level graph fully converted based on current UMR guidelines but no document level annotation.
 - <strong>Partial Conversion:</strong> Sentence level graphs with roleset conversions detailed below: